 All modern versions of the Windows operating system ship with at least one version of the Microsoft .Net Framework.
-Microsoft's most recent operation system, Windows 8.1 for example, ships with .net Framework 4.5.1, while Windows 7 with the .net Framework 3.5.
+Microsoft's Windows 10 operating system includes the Net Framework 4.6, Windows 8.1, ships with .net Framework 4.5.1, while Windows 7 with the .net Framework 3.5.

 All you need to do is download the program to your system, extract the archive, and run it afterwards.
 An installation is not required.